The jaws of Borrowdale

 Above Grange Bridge, Borrowdale is constricted between the steep slopes of Kings How & Castle Crag.
 Carved by ice, and eroded through thousands of years, this narrowing is popularly known as 'The Jaws of Borrowdale'.

-From Bowderstone Car Park, a lovely ten minute stroll will take you to the most famous boulder in Lakeland, the Bowderstone, a natural tourist attraction for the past 250 years.
+From the National Trust car park at Bowder Stone, a gentle ten minute stroll through the woods will take you to the most famous boulder in Lakeland, the Bowder Stone, a natural tourist attraction for the past 250 years.
 Elsewhere, deeper delving will reveal ancient quarry workings.
 Nature is gradually reclaiming these, forming interesting new habitats.
 One disused example was used as a summer home by Millican Dalton the self styled 'Professor of Adventure'.
-For wider views, try tackling the two mountains in miniature, Castle Crag or the less busy Kings How.